signal-and-image-processing-fs19/oct-image-srf-detection/README.md

 Creates (further description see 'Output' below):
 - 'project_Waelchli_Moser_Meise.csv': main output with image classification results as specified in 'Test-Data/submission_guidelines.txt'
-- 'log.dat': log file of the stdout from running the program
+- 'log.dat': log txt-file of the stdout from running the program
 - 'figures/{figname}.png': threshold-optimizing plot

 ## Install new Packages ##